yogesh8177/laravel-cache-app/readme.md

 - Now once we have our tables created inside MySQL, lets seed some data by the command: `php artisan db:seed`
 - Finally run `php artisan serve` to run the development server
 - Use the apis to request any entity: GET `http://localhost:8000/api/${user or article or post}` to get data.
 The response contains a field called `cache_hit`.
 If `cache_hit` = `true`,  it means we have a response which took the data from our redis cache, if `cache_hit` = `false`, the the response was fetched by making a database call.
+- You can make a `PUT` request to perform update operation.
+During update, we make a database call to update the entity, the we update the cache in redis for the entity in question.
+This way, we have updated cache as well as primary database.

 ### Hybrid Dockerized setup